ThomasVitale/spring-security-jwt-rest-demo/README.md

 A demo to test Spring Security and JWT for a RESTful application

+## Usage

+To login, add the following code to the body of a GET request at '/login':
+`{"username":"user","password":"password"}`

+To access the protected resource '/quotes', add to the Authentication header of the request the token obtained by logging in:

+`Authentication: Bearer XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX	`

 ## Implementation

 Spring Security is configured in `com.thomasvitale.config` package: